 - Go to the online class schedules for that day to add, drop, or replace classes in your schedule.

 Check the FAQ section on classes for guidance on managing your classes.
-Tip: You should update your schedule to remove a class that has runs at the same time before you add your desired class
+Tip: You should update your schedule to remove a class that runs at the same time before you add your desired class

 The Ticketing Help Desk is available daily in the Community Folding Room before classes start.
 The team can help assign you to available classes.
 Make a list of the classes you are interested in and the Ticketing Help Desk can assign you to the available classes.